baskerville/bspwm/README.md

     toggle_locked
         Toggle the locked state of the current window (locked windows will not respond to the 'close' command).

-    rule PATTERN floating
+    rule PATTERN [DESKTOP_NAME] [floating]
-        Make a new rule that will floats the windows whose class name or instance name matches PATTERN.
+        Make a new rule that will apply the given states to the windows whose class name or instance name equals PATTERN (switch to the given desktop).

     reload_autostart
         Reload the autostart file.